bhch/django-jsonform/docs/schema.rst

 ``properties`` (alias ``keys``)    Specifies the keys (or fields) in a dict/object.
 ``additionalProperties``           Allow users to add extra keys not declared in the schema.
 ``title``                          Specify a title for the dict.
+``required``                       A list containing names of required object properties (keys).
 ================================== ===========

+.. versionchanged:: 2.16.0
+    Support for ``required`` keyword for object properties was added.

 This example shows a schema of a basic dict: